AriaTheCurseling/obsidian/Game Design Thoughts/On Stats.md

-milestones - unlock abilities as stats increase opposition - opposing stats decrease each other drawbacks - add detrimental effects to stats
+milestones - unlock abilities as stats increase opposition - opposing stats decrease each other drawbacks - add detrimental effects to stats nonlinearity -